skyway/skyway.github.io/en/ios-tutorial.md

 ```

-### Event necessary for MediaConnection Object
+### Events handlers on the MediaConnection object

-Event callback necessary for MediaConnection.
+Here we set up the event handlers on the `MediaConnection` object we got above.
-`SKW_MEDIACONNECTION_EVENT_STREAM` will ignite when image and/or voice of the partner are received.
+`SKW_MEDIACONNECTION_EVENT_STREAM` will fire when a MediaStream is received from your partner.

-In the callback, use update process of the connection status on UI and apply addVideoRenderer method to the obtained MediaStream object of the partner, to assign the video renderer.
+In the callback, use update the connection status on the UI and use the addVideoRenderer method on the MediaStream object of the partner, to play the received stream.

 *Objective-C*
 {: .lang}